 Each AMD patient is different in genetic background, age at onset of disease symptoms, current AMD stage and burden of environmental factors.
 More importantly, deregulation of the complement system may not be the underlying cause for developing AMD in all patients.
-It should be noted that there is a great range in complement levels, and that these are influenced by many factors including age of the individual, BMI, smoking status, AMD stage and genetic variation.^{80,81,114-119}
+It should be noted that there is a great range in complement levels, and that these are influenced by many factors including age of the individual, BMI, smoking status, AMD stage and genetic variation.
+80,81,114-119

-Most complement inhibitors developed for treatment of AMD-associated geographic atrophy focus on the alternative pathway of the complement system, like the C3 and C5 convertases (Table 6).
+Most complement inhibitors developed for treatment of AMD-associated geographic atrophy focus on the alternative pathway of the complement system, like the C3 and C5 convertases [Table 6].
 An alternative to this strategy would be to focus on the complement regulators such as FI and FH instead.
-Synthesized or plasma derived FI or FH could be used to treat AMD patients that show deficiencies for complement regulators.120 Rare variants in the CFH and CFI gene can lead to reduced serum levels, and supplementation may be beneficial for these types of complement dysregulation.^{10,11,15,25,36,67,86,121} To support this view, a synthesized short form of
+Synthesized or plasma derived FI or FH could be used to treat AMD patients that show deficiencies for complement regulators.
+PH could be used to treat AMD gene can lead to reduced serum levels, and supplementation may be beneficial for these types of complement dysregulation.
+10,111,15,25,36,67,86,121 To support this view, a synthesized short form of